HackLab-Almeria/hacklabalmeria-telegrambot/README.md

 ## Usage:

 Run `python parser.py` to get it working.
 It should be called regularly, using a CRON or some service.
-If your input streams use UNICODE characters probably you'll need to set the LANG variable as in `LANG=es_ES.utf8 python parser.py`.

 You can set the `PARSE_ONLY_NEW` to `True` to parse only new items since the last time this script was executed, or to `False` to parse and send all items, including possible duplicates.